PicsArt/cppbind/docs/04_advanced_features/03_snippets.rst

 Code snippets
 ~~~~~~~~~~~~~

-Code snippets are responsible for generating classes, interfaces, functions, enums, constructors, property getters/setters
+Code snippets are called for classes, interfaces, functions, enums, constructors, property getters/setters, files, directories, etc.
-and other nodes in wrapper files.
-For example, `class` section of code snippets describes the structure of class in target langauge.
+User can use them to generate multiple files.
+For example user can generate C-C++ code to implement binding logic on C++ side and
-Also it defines what must be generated in C wrappers for class node.
+target language file to expose interface and also add some logic.

 .. code-block:: yaml